Chandrashekharwagh/spring-boot-example/README.md

 * You have installed Maven [version number, e.g., 3.6.0 or higher]
 * You have a basic understanding of Spring Boot and RESTful APIs

-## Installing My Spring Boot Project
+## Installing My Spring Boot Example

 To install the project, follow these steps: